COLLECT: Agatha Christie First Editions: 1920-1932

 The Seven Dials Mystery: First edition: UK.

-Partners in Crime: First edition: US (but debatable).
+Partners in Crime: First edition: USA.

 The Mysterious Mr. Quin: First edition: UK.